DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 *  Read packets from the port
 *  Outbound SP check using ACL of all IPv4 traffic
 *  Outbound SA lookup for packets that need IPsec protection
-*  Add ESP and outter IP header
+*  Add ESP and outer IP header
 *  Encryption/Digest
 *  Routing
 *  Write packet to port